Campylobacteriosis is an infection of the gut caused by Campylobacter bacteria. These bacteria are a frequent cause of food poisoning.

 In the last 20 years, there has been an observed increase in antibiotic resistant strains of Campylobacter in the United States.
 CDC reports identifying an increase of a specific strain of Campylobacter (C. Jejuni) as ciprofloxacin resistant from 17% to 25% from 1997 to 2014.

+There is no known immunity to Campylobacter.
 It is possible to become re-infected with campylobacter.

 Campylobacter is common worldwide, including the United States.